Andrés Escobar: Killing

+Investigation

 Humberto Castro Muñoz, a drug cartel bodyguard in Colombia, was arrested on the night of 2 July 1994, confessing the next day to the killing of Escobar.
-Castro also worked as a driver for Santiago Gallón, who had allegedly lost heavily betting on the outcome of the game.
+Castro also worked as a driver for Santiago Gallón, who had allegedly lost heavily having bet on Colombia.
 He was found guilty of Escobar's murder in June 1995.
 He was sentenced to 43 years in prison.
 The sentence was later reduced to 26 years because of his submitting to the ruling penal code in 2001.
 Castro was released on good behaviour due to further reductions from prison work and study in 2005.
 His three accomplices were acquitted.

-There are also allegations that the Gallón brothers bribed the Prosecutor's Office to redirect the investigation towards Castro as the triggerman – and the Prosecutor's Office contends that Castro was simply following orders from the Gallón brothers – but prosecutors lacked credible evidence to convict them.
-Pamela Cascardo, Escobar's girlfriend at the time of the murder, believes that the accusation of the Gallón brothers' bribery of government officials is supported by Castro's having killed a national celebrity and serving only 11 years in prison.

 In 2013, Francisco Maturana, a former coach of Escobar's, denied that his murder had any connection to football or the World Cup, but rather was due to being "in the wrong place at the wrong time" at a violent time in Colombia's history.
+Escobar's murder further tarnished the country's international image.

+In 2026, Santiago Gallón was shot dead at a restaurant in Huixquilucan, Mexico.

 Legacy

-Escobar's murder tarnished the image of Colombia internationally.
-Escobar himself had worked to promote a more positive image of Colombia, earning acclaim within the country.
+Escobar worked to promote a positive image of Colombia and is prided by his country as a result.
+He received widespread admiration throughout the world for his exemplary character and conduct.
+Escobar embodied sportsmanship and integrity, which earned him the nickname "El Caballero del Fútbol."

-Escobar is still held in high regard by Colombian fans, and is especially mourned and remembered by Atlético Nacional's fans.
+Escobar is routinely honored, and is especially mourned by Colombian Atlético Nacional fans.
 In a newspaper column published shortly before his killing, he said of Colombia's World Cup, "It’s been a most amazing and rare experience.
 We’ll see each other again soon because life does not end here."

 After Escobar's death, his family founded the Andrés Escobar Project to help disadvantaged children learn to play football.
 Prior to the 2001 Copa América hosted by Colombia, the city of Medellín unveiled a statue of Escobar.
+In 2001, Medellín unveiled another statue of Escobar.
+It was created by sculptor Alejandro Hernandez, commissioned by the Alcaldia de Medellín.
+The statue is located at a large, community sports complex named in Escobar's honor: Unidad Deportiva de Belén Andrés Escobar Saldarriaga.

 In popular culture

-In 1997, Mujer, Casos de la Vida Real aired an episode based on the assassination entitled "Holocausto".
-This episode is now considered lost media.

 In 2010, a documentary film titled The Two Escobars was released as a part of ESPN's 30 for 30 documentary series.
 It was directed by Jeff and Michael Zimbalist, which looked back at Andrés Escobar's death, Colombia's 1994 World Cup run and the relationship between association football and the country's criminal gangs, notably the Medellín Cartel run by Pablo Escobar (unrelated to Andrés).

 In 2022, Netflix released a mini-series titled Goles en contra based on his life.